joycejoyce/100-days-of-code/log.md

 **Today's Progress**: 1) Make table cell square responsively 2) Animate the process of drawing lines 3) Understand the usage of em/rem/vh/vw

 **Thoughts:** Animation is fun!

+### Day 12: April 17, 2020

+**Today's Progress**: Draw "X" on the calendar

+**Thoughts:** By learning "HTML canvas" and "CSS position: relative + absolute", I now know how to draw the "X" on the calendar.